Prevent Loneliness in Children

 6. Promote Positive Sibling Relationships

 Encourage positive sibling interactions by fostering cooperation and mutual respect.
-Facilitate activities where siblings can bond, collaborate, and build supportive relationships.
+Facilitate activities that help siblings bond, collaborate, and build supportive relationships.

 7. Model Healthy Relationships